servertastic/servertastic-api/api2.md

 This API call supports both the `POST` and `GET` method.
 If you are supplying a `csr` then you must use the `POST` method.

 ####SSL Products
-All orders can pass a `csr` (if the approver email has been provided then it is required) so the customer doesn’t have to supply this, it can be supplied directly using the `csr` field or the API can create one using the organisation, admin contact email and domain_name fields.
+All orders can pass a `csr` or the API can create one using the organisation, admin contact email and `domain_name` fields.
 If the `csr` is to be supplied, it can only be sent using the `POST` method.
 If you do not supply the `csr` and instead supply only the `domain_name` then the `csr` and `private_key` will be returned in the success response.
 But for security reasons, this information is not stored and cannot be retrieved at a later time.

 Domain validated orders can be approved in three ways, `EMAIL` (default), `FILE` and `DNS`.
 The `FILE` option requires a FILE to be placed on the server with a specific name and specific contents.
 The `DNS` authentication method requires a user to create a CNAME record in this format: